 Step 8.
 It will list the affected apps and drivers, which will not be available after Windows restore.

 Step 9.
-Once you have seen the list of apps/drivers which will not be available after system restore, note down and click the
+Once you have seen the list of apps/drivers which will not be available after the system restore, note down and click the Close button.

 The System Restore feature will return your computer to the previous working state.